pkck28/blackbox/docs/source/airfoil_cst.rst

 You can see the following output after completion of smaple generation process:

 - A folder is created for each analysis in the specified folder.
-Each of the folder will contain ``analyis_log.txt``.
+Each of the folder will contain ``log.txt``.
   There will be other files depending on the options provided to solver and blackbox.

 - ``data.mat`` file which contains: